Ann Aiken

 Ann Louise Aiken (born December 29, 1951) is an American attorney and jurist in the state of Oregon.
 A native Oregonian, she has served as a state court judge of the Oregon circuit courts and worked in private legal practice.
-She is currently a United States district judge of the United States District Court for the District of Oregon.
-She served as Chief Judge of the Court from February 1, 2009 to January 31, 2016.
+She is a senior United States district judge of the United States District Court for the District of Oregon.
+She served as chief judge of the court from February 1, 2009 to January 31, 2016.

 Early years

-Aiken was born in Salem, Oregon, on December 29, 1951.
+Aiken was born in Salem, Oregon, in 1951.
 In 1974, she graduated from the University of Oregon with a Bachelor of Science degree, and then from Rutgers University in New Jersey in 1976 with a Master of Arts degree.
 Aiken returned to Oregon and graduated with a Juris Doctor in 1979 from the University of Oregon School of Law.
 After law school, she worked as a law clerk for Judge Edwin Allen of the Lane County Circuit Court from 1979 to 1980.

 Career

 She entered private legal practice in 1980 and remained there until 1982.
 In 1982, Aiken worked as a fundraiser and field staffer for Ted Kulongoski's unsuccessful campaign for Governor of Oregon in 1982, and then worked as the chief clerk of the Oregon House of Representatives from 1982 to 1983.
 Aiken returned to private practice that year and remained there until she became a district judge in Lane County in 1988.
-Based in Eugene, she then became an Oregon circuit court judge in 1992 for Lane County, remaining on the bench until 1997.
+Based in Eugene, she then became an Lane County Circuit Court Judge in 1992, remaining on the bench until 1997.